© Crown copyright 2020

 • Car parks

-• Storage and distribution facilities, including delivery drop off points where they are on the premises of any of the above businesses
+• Storage and distribution facilities, including delivery drop off or collection points where they are on the premises of any of the above businesses

 • Public toilets